WOFD/RealDamage/README.md

 Important: If you are upgrading from the alpha build you will need to type the following command in the gamechat to reset the addon since  that database is not backward compatible.

 <code>/realdamage reset</code>

+## Advanced Configuration
+To keep database size reasonable the addon is by default configured to limit per mob statistics to the last 250 mobs engaged.
+This limit along with other limits can be configured on a per character basis using the slash menu available ingame.
+Type the following command for a list of supported settings:

+<code>/realdamage</code>

 ## Limitations
 In classic Blizzard brought over the much improved addon API from retail but limited some functionality especially when it comes to spellranks etc. This mod does a fairly good job at detecting which rank is cast but might get confused if the player is using multiple ranks of a spell that has a DOT/HOT component at the same time.
 This mod will only show damage per tick for channelled spells and for the DOT/HOT component of spells.